• Skip to primary navigation

 3. Start the Gravy - The gravy for Crockpot Chicken and Rice starts in the pan with an onion.
 Cook the onion in the same pan you cooked the chicken for 3-4 minutes.
 Then, stir in the flour and begin adding the broth a splash at a time, whisking well after each addition.
 After all the chicken broth goes in, add the salt and pepper, and transfer the gravy to the slow cooker.

-4. Slow Cook the Chicken - Add the seared chicken to the slow cooker, cover, and cook on high for 1 hour or 2 hours on the low setting.
+4. Slow Cook the Chicken - Add the seared chicken to the slow cooker, cover, and cook for 2-3 hours on low or 2-3 hours on high.

 5. Add the Rice and Vegetables - Once the time is up, remove the chicken and stir in the rice and the frozen vegetables.
-Nestle the chicken back into the crockpot, and cover and cook for an additional 30 minutes on high or 45 minutes - 1 hour on the low setting.
+Nestle the chicken back into the crockpot, and cover and cook for an additional 2 hours on low or 1 additional hour on high.
 Serve and enjoy!

 A side view of Crock-pot Chicken and Rice on a plate.